 Mark Waddington combines the role of Director at Placement Support with doctoral research around inter-agency working.
-He is a BPC therapist and qualified teacher and was, for many years, clinical lead at Thornby Hall, an internationally renowned therapeutic community for troubled children.
+He is a BPC registered Psychodynamic Organisational Therapist, a qualified teacher, and was, for many years, clinical lead at Thornby Hall, an internationally renowned therapeutic community for troubled children.
 Mark has occupied senior leadership roles with residential care providers and provided consultancy to develop their therapeutic culture.
 He teaches at Leicester University department of psychology and LCPC.
-He is a trustee for the National Association on Independent Reviewing Officers and plays piano, accordion, and cello in various gigging bands.
+He is an honorary trustee for the National Association of Independent Reviewing Officers and plays piano, accordion, and cello in various gigging bands.
 Mark is Registered Manager at Placement Support.